 Stress and sleep do not make for good bedfellows.
 In general, increased levels of cortisol are inversely related to a proper night’s rest.
-And cortisol increases when one’s brain is running over news stories, work schedules, home school requirements, and general coronavirus-panic mode.
+And cortisol increases when one’s brain is running over news stories, work, and kids’ schedules.
 So, what’s the key to sleep better when stressed?
 It’s a matter of sticking even more strictly to the rituals that lead to good sleep in the first place.
 Chances are they are likely not being followed due to the stress.

 Get Natural Light Before Noon

-The circadian rhythm, our oh-so-intricate internal clock that controls our sleep-wake patterns, is governed by sunlight.
+The circadian rhythm, an oh-so-intricate internal clock that controls our sleep-wake patterns, is governed by sunlight.
 Light enters our optic nerves are then relays signals to the brain that tell it to, among other things, stop the slow-drip of the hormone melatonin and energize us for the day.
-Without a daily dose of bright light our bodies are thrown off-kilter.
-“Light is one of the most important cues for calibrating our sleep-wake system,” says Dr. Singh.
-“It’s about 70-percent of the equation.”
+Without a daily dose of bright light our bodies are thrown off.
+“Light is one of the most important cues for calibrating our sleep-wake system,” says Singh.
+“It’s about 70% of the equation.”

 Stressed or not, good sleep depends on receiving good light in the morning, up until about mid-day.
 The more light you receive the better: The ideal situation is at least two hours in natural sunlight.
-For those who can access it, per Dr. Singh, proper sunlight is best.
+For those who can access it, per Singh, proper sunlight is best.
 Go outside if able.
-And when your indoors, set up shop near a bright window.
-Natural light not an option for that long?
-Dr. Singh recommends turning your monitor up to the max brightness, switching on all the lights in your home.
-“Whatever you can do to maximize your light intake in the hours before noon will help dramatically,” says Dr. Singh.
+And when you’re indoors, set up shop near a bright window.
+If natural light isn’t an option for that long, Singh recommends turning your monitor up to the max brightness and switching on all the lights in your home.
+“Whatever you can do to maximize your light intake in the hours before noon will help dramatically,” he says.

 Limit Light in the Evenings